What The Heck Is Astaxanthin And How Does It Accelerate Fat Loss?

 By Cassandra Forsythe-Pribanic, PhD, RD, CSCS

 Have you ever wondered why krill oil was brightly colored red instead of yellow like other marine omega-3 lipids?
-Well, this red shade is not only pretty to look at, but, research suggests, it can help you burn more fat and increase your athletic endurance - added benefits we’re all looking for.
+Well, this red shade is not only pretty to look at, but it can help you burn more fat and increase your athletic endurance - added benefits we’re all looking for.

 This pigment responsible for giving krill oil its unique color is a special red carotenoid called astaxanthin.
-If that isn’t just a mouthful enough to say, it has also has been demonstrated to have a laundry list of pharmacological effects including as an antioxidant, anti-cancer, anti-diabetic, and anti-inflammatory agent according many research studies.
+If that isn’t just a mouthful enough to say, it has also has been demonstrated to have a laundry list of pharmacological effects including as an antioxidant, anti-cancer, anti-diabetic, and anti-inflammatory agent.
 But, what we’re going to focus on here is fat loss and endurance.

 Sources of Astaxanthin